gdwhittaker94/4Geeks_Authentication_system_with_Python_Flask_React.js/README.md

 SIGNATURE: Digital signature, which is generated with the previous two sections, and it allows you to verify if the content has been modified.

 ### Password Encryption
-Password encryption ensures that a user's password is hidden from view, even to the creators or the application, enhancing the level of security and protection from people wanting to acquire people's passwords for malicious reasons.
+Password encryption ensures that a user's password is hidden from view, even to the creators of the application, enhancing the level of security and protection from those wanting to acquire people's passwords for malicious reasons.
 For this project we used the Flask extension [Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/) which provides bcrypt hashing utilities for an application.

 The frontend of this app was built with Reactjs.